Service and Community Involvement

 We all feel good when we’re doing something that matters – about the good we’re doing, about the people we do it for, and about ourselves.

-Students often begin an international service experience wondering why in the world they would want to do something difficult for someone else.
+Students often begin a service experience wondering why they would want to do something difficult for someone else.
 There’s no promise that the recipients would ever do something for them in return.
 During the process, slowly but surely, students begin to understand that even though the project is for someone else, there is also reward to those who give.

 No action is too small when the outcome is so great.

 The process is a collective one, from modest gestures like delivering food and clothing, cleaning, painting, collecting trash and gardening, to major efforts like creating fresh water and sanitation systems, building schools, caring for orphans and teaching younger students.

 - Service opportunities have included activities at a local nursing home and an animal shelter, raking leaves, stacking wood for families in town and writing letters to military soldiers.

 - On our annual week-long campus-wide trip to Glacier National Park each July, we work on trails with the National Park Service, hike, and camp.

-- We take two international trips each year that typically focus on public service.
+- We take two international trips each year that focus on local service.

 - A group of students serves at the Special Olympics in Whitefish, Montana, each year.